 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains tuna, fish oil, corn starch, wheat gluten and egg flavor which may be problematic for cats who suffer from seafood, corn, wheat gluten or eggs food allergies.
+Allergen alert: This product contains tuna, fish oil, corn starch and wheat gluten which may be problematic for cats who suffer from seafood, corn or wheat gluten food allergies.

 Compared to the other 3124 cat foods in our database, Hill's Prescription Diet Metabolic Feline Vegetable & Tuna Stew has: